gvwilson/thirdbit/src/fiction/iffy/index.md

-She just wanted to see Aunt Naggie and Honesty again, and Jeep, and the *Guinevere*, and flip through her picture book and go to sleep on her own mattress.
+She just wanted to see Aunt Naggie and Honesty again, and Jeep, and the *Guinevere*, and flip through her bird book and go to sleep on her own mattress.

 Her eyelids were just starting to lose their battle with gravity when an alarm began to bleat.